Why Human Guidance Matters in Collaborative Vibe Coding: Results

 \subsection{Comparing human and AI roles}

-30 independent ``chains'' with 15 iterations were run (three repeats for the 10 reference images).
-We recruited 45 human participants, each of whom served as both selector and instructor across 10 chains (\textit{human-led vibe coding} condition).
+A total of 30 independent vibe-coding ``chains'' with 15 iterations were run (three repeats for the 10 reference images).
+In one condition, we recruited 49 human participants serving as both selectors and instructors (\textit{human-led} vibe coding condition).
 Within each chain, the same participant first acted as the selector and then as the instructor.
-In a second condition (\textit{AI-led vibe coding}), API calls to OpenAI’s GPT-5 model replaced human participants, while all other aspects of the experiment remained identical.
+In a second condition (\textit{AI-led} vibe coding), OpenAI’s GPT-5 model performed the same task as human participants, with all other aspects of the experiment remaining identical.
 In all cases, instructors and selectors used natural language to prompt a code-generation system (GPT-5).

 Fig. \ref{fig:figure2}A shows a representative example of multi-round vibe coding for one reference image.
 With humans as the selectors and instructors (Fig. \ref{fig:figure2}A top), the SVG output improves steadily across iterations.
 In contrast, in the AI-led condition (Fig. \ref{fig:figure2}A bottom), early iterations sometimes capture salient features, but later iterations do not substantially improve or even drift away from the target.
 Fig. \ref{fig:figure2}B suggests a consistent human advantage in the final SVG outputs (15th iteration) across all target images under both conditions.